BellaEsc/movie-character-matching/README.md

 ### Codebook for moviedata.csv
 There are 4 columns in the csv file:

-`movie`: Gives (an abbreviated version of) the name of the movie that the character is from.
+`movie`: Gives the name of the movie that the character is from.

 `character_name`: Gives the name of the movie character.